 We are pleased to observe progress in the following areas:

-- Reporting on the Rural Development pillar of CSV is still largely based on case studies where performance is measured and reported using KPIs that evaluate the reach and extent of a particular programme.
-Quantification of the direct impacts and benefits of its CSV activities still remains a challenge for the business.
-Nestlé should focus efforts on developing a methodology to measure the tangible impacts and benefits of its projects in line with stakeholder expectations.
+- Reporting on the Rural Development pillar of CSV is still largely based on case studies where performance is measured and reported using KPIs that evaluate the outputs of the programme.
+Measuring the impacts of CSV activities still remains a challenge and Nestlé should focus on developing a methodology to quantify the tangible benefits of its projects.

-- Information on the governance of CSV issues is provided in each section of the report.
-Further information could be included in future reporting cycles to communicate to stakeholders how governance of these issues extends beyond the headquarters and into the markets and other entities such as Joint Ventures and newly acquired businesses.
+- Additionally, further information could be communicated to stakeholders on how governance over these issues extends beyond the corporate entity to the end markets, and also to other entities such as Joint Ventures and newly acquired businesses.

 We undertook the following activities to inform our assurance engagement: